physics-faas/global-continuum-placement/README.md

 Let's explain these decisions:
 - `function1` has an explicit cluster constraint for the `cluster3` so it is allocated there.
 - `function2` only requires 2 CPU and all clusters have at least 2 CPU.
 The architecture constraint is not defined but by default it is x86_64, so only the cluster 1 and 3 can fit the constraint.
-The scheduler now take into account the objectives and favors the Energy and the Resilience so it choose the `cluster1`.
+The scheduler now take into account the objectives and favors the Energy and the Availability so it choose the `cluster1`.
 - `function3` has the same constraints as `function2` so it goes on the same cluster, the `cluster1`because it still has 2 CPU available.
 - `function4` goes on `cluster2` because it requires an `arm64` architecture and only the `cluster2` is providing it.
 - `function5` has only resources constraint and should go to the cluster1 regarding the objectives but it does not have enough resources.
 It is finally allocated to `cluster3` which is the only one that fits the constraints and have available resources.